Bayesian Learning of (n,p) Reaction Cross Sections with Quantified Uncertainties: Methodology

+where $\mathbf{w}$ collects all network parameters.
+Following the Bayesian framework of Bayes' theorem~\cite{bayes, Fienberg2006WhenDB, Efron2013, Berrar2019BayesTA}, the weights are assigned prior distributions,

+with $\tau = 0.8$ for all hidden-layer and mean-head parameters.
+The noise-head parameters are assigned tighter priors ($\tau = 0.5$) with a bias prior mean of $-1$, encoding a weak preference for moderate initial noise estimates.
+The posterior distribution over weights given the training data $\mathcal{D}$ follows from Bayes' theorem:

+Since direct computation of the posterior is intractable for neural networks, we employ Stochastic Variational Inference (SVI)~\cite{JMLR:v14:hoffman13a}, approximating the true posterior by a tractable variational distribution $q(\mathbf{w}\mid\boldsymbol{\phi})$.
+Specifically, we adopt an AutoLowRankMultivariateNormal~\cite{ong2017gaussianvariationalapproximationfactor} guide with rank 30, which parameterises the posterior as a multivariate Gaussian with a low-rank-plus-diagonal covariance structure, capturing inter-parameter correlations that a fully diagonal mean-field approximation would miss.
+The variational parameters $\boldsymbol{\phi}$ are optimised by maximising the Evidence Lower Bound (ELBO)~\cite{Blei03042017, kingma2022}:

-The first term is the expected log-likelihood, which quantifies how well the model—with weights sampled from the approximate posterior $q(\mathbf{w} \mid \boldsymbol{\phi})$—explains the observed data $\mathcal{D} = \{x, y\}$.
-Here, $p(y \mid x, \mathbf{w})$ represents the likelihood of the data given the weights $\mathbf{w}$.
-The model incurs a higher penalty when the true data points fall outside the predicted uncertainty range.
-The second term is the Kullback–Leibler (KL) divergence~\cite{Kullback:1951zyt}, which acts as a regularization term.
-It penalizes the learned weight distribution $q(\mathbf{w} \mid \boldsymbol{\phi})$ if it deviates significantly from the prior distribution $P(\mathbf{w})$, thereby discouraging overfitting and constraining model complexity.
-Thus, minimizing the ELBO is equivalent to simultaneously maximizing the data likelihood and minimizing the divergence from the prior.
+The first term is the expected log-likelihood, measuring how well the model explains the observed data under the variational posterior.
+The second term is the Kullback--Leibler (KL) divergence~\cite{Kullback:1951zyt}, which regularises the model by penalising deviations of the variational distribution from the prior, thereby preventing overfitting and providing principled uncertainty estimates.

-Our training strategy involves two stages for effective convergence: an initial training phase of 8000 epochs with a higher learning rate ($\sim 10^{-3}$), followed by a fine-tuning phase of 1000 epochs using a reduced learning rate ($\sim 2 \times 10^{-4}$).
+ELBO gradients are estimated using four Monte Carlo particles per optimisation step, and training proceeds with the ClippedAdam optimiser~\cite{ahn2024adammodelexponentialmoving} at a learning rate of $10^{-3}$ with gradient clipping at $\ell_2$ norm 5.0, for a maximum of 5000 epochs.
+An early-stopping criterion with patience of 700 epochs monitors the root-mean-square error on the validation set, evaluated every 100 epochs from 100 posterior predictive samples, with the best parameter state restored at termination.

+Once the variational posterior has been learned, predictions for unseen inputs are obtained by marginalising over $q(\mathbf{w}\mid\boldsymbol{\phi})$:

+where $S = 1000$ weight samples are drawn at test time.
+The predictive uncertainty decomposes into two physically distinct contributions~\cite{H_llermeier_2021}: (i)~\textit{aleatoric uncertainty}, captured by the heteroscedastic noise $\sigma_\varepsilon(\mathbf{x},\mathbf{w})$ and representing intrinsic variability in the evaluated data and (ii)~\textit{epistemic uncertainty}, arising from the spread of predictions across different weight samples and reflecting the model's imperfect knowledge of the underlying reaction mechanism..

-To quantitatively assess the model’s performance and facilitate comparison with TENDL-2023 data, we define the root mean square (r.m.s.) error metric $\sigma_{\mathrm{rms}}$ in Eq.~\ref{eq:rms}:
+To quantitatively assess model performance and facilitate comparison with TENDL-2023~\cite{Koning2019}, we define the root mean square (r.m.s.) error